swiss-ai-center/a-guide-to-mlops/docs/conclusion.md

 - [x] The model can be used outside of the experiment context

-Thanks to MLEM, the model can be served and be used outside of the experiment context.
+Thanks to BentoML, the model can be served and be used outside of the experiment context.

 - [x] The model can be deployed and accessed on Kubernetes

-Thanks to MLEM, the model can be deployed and be accessed on a Kubernetes server.
+Thanks to BentoML, the model can be deployed and be accessed on a Kubernetes server.

 - [x] The model can be trained on a Kubernetes pod